cern-eos/eos/doc/releases/beryl-release.rst

 - fix JSON format for fsck reports
 - swap HTTP/ROOT share url
 - fix return codes for chunked uploads for cases like no quota etc.
+- add 'open' serialization for identical file paths to avoid open errors using HTTP protocol

 New Features
 ------------